-The remaining 12,476,247 shares of our common stock will be "restricted securities" under Rule 144.
-Of these shares, 886,112 shares will be subject to a 90-day lockup period and 11,590,135 shares will be subject to a 60-day lockup period under the lock-up agreements entered into in connection with this offering, as further described below.
+The remaining shares of our common stock will be "restricted securities" under Rule 144.
+Of these shares, shares will be subject to the 90-day lockup period under the lock-up agreements entered into in connection with this offering, as further described below.
 Upon expiration of the lock-up period, these restricted securities may be sold in the public market only if registered or pursuant to an exemption from registration, such as Rule 144 or Rule 701 under the Securities Act.